taocpp/PEGTL/doc/Actions-and-States.md

 This new object is used replaces the current state(s) for the remainder of the implicit [`seq`](Rule-Reference.md#seq-r-).

 The new object is constructed with a const-reference to the current input of the parsing run, and all previous states, if any, as arguments.
+If no such constructor exists, the new object is default constructed.
 If the implicit [`seq`](Rule-Reference.md#seq-r-) of the sub-rules succeeds, then, by default, a member function named `success()` is called on this "new" object, receiving the same arguments as the constructor.
 At this point the input will be advanced by whatever the sub-rules have consumed in the meantime.